 Choosing a low-cost jurisdiction as your offshore investment destination is ideal.
 Monaco has been seen as such for years.
 The country ultimately did away with income tax way back in 1869.
 This makes Monaco Europe’s only sovereign zero-tax jurisdiction.
 Monaco’s residency-by-investment program allows individuals to gain citizenship by placing a €500,000 deposit into a bank account in Monaco.
 The residency visa application can typically take roughly three months to complete and often is accompanied by several compliance and due diligence tests.
 In the application, individuals will provide proof of lease or purchase agreement and sufficient funds to live in Monaco.
 If a resident is looking to get citizenship, they will have to reside in the country for at least ten years and must renounce any sovereign nationality.

-As one of the most sought-after countries to live in, many are happy to hear there is a residency-by-investment program.
+As one of the most sought-after countries to live in, many are happy to hear there is a residency-by-investment program in Switzerland.
 With Swiss residency, investors are offered visa-free travel within Europe, privacy and freedom, and a picturesque destination for wealthy retirees and families.
 To attract wealthy foreign investment, the Swiss government has opened residence permits for wealthy individuals and qualified workforce.
 To qualify, an investor must prove they have at least USD 1 million at their disposal before applying.
 The investor can gain the residency permit by either creating a Swiss company or paying a lump sum taxation (LST) fee that can be as low as USD 170,000 or CHF 150,000.
 After twelve years of continuous residence, the investor can begin the naturalization process.
 During this time, the individual will have to show integration with the Swiss society and way of life and proof of good character.
 Switzerland also allows for dual citizenship, so the applicants will not have to renounce their current nationality.

 If an investor is looking for an inexpensive residency in the European Union, Portugal’s Golden Visa is the way to go.
 With an investment of 500,000 euros or more, you can receive the Golden Visa.
 The program, launched in 2012, grants residency to individuals who invest in real estate, job creation, or capital investment.
 The residency is also extended to the family of investors, including a spouse and any dependent children.
 The only requirement to keep resident status is to stay for two weeks in the country every two years.
-After six years of the visa, you can receive a Portuguese passport, granting you easy travel and work opportunities throughout the EU.
+After six years of the Golden visa, you can receive a Portuguese passport, granting you easy travel and work opportunities throughout the EU.
 Instead of a real estate investment, you can also deposit 1 million euros into a local, Portuguese bank.

 The United Arab Emirates is one of the wealthiest countries in the world, with an economy based on oil reserves.
 With the seventh-highest GDP per capita, there’s no question why wealthy individuals would want to seek residency, especially in the city of Dubai, an emerging business center and tourist hotspot.
 Like Portugal, Dubai also offers a Golden Visa.
 For those looking to earn the investor visa, which grants temporary residence to the holder, the investor must deposit 10,000 AED or 20,000 AED with the UAE government.
 A real estate investment of at least 1 million AED (around USD 270,000) will also suffice.